-Refugees with Permanent Resident Alien status or who have been in the US more than five years can apply on behalf of spouses, children, parents, and siblings using Form I-130.
+Refugees with Permanent Resident status or those who have now become citizens can apply on behalf of spouses, children, parents, and siblings using Form I-130.
 This process may take more time and be more difficult than the above two programs.
-Please read the USCIS Family of US Citizens page for more information.
+Please read the USCIS Family Reunification page for more information.

 Which family members are eligible to come to the USA?